 Do you know?
-What are Allergies?
-When our immune system rises up against to unknown substance that’s not harmful to our body such as pollen, bee sting, dust mites, or pet dander then Allergies symptoms occur.
+What are the most common Allergies?
+When our immune system rises up against unknown substances that are not harmful to our body such as pollen, bee sting, dust mites, or pet dander then Allergies symptoms occur.
 These unknown substances are called allergens.

 They may include certain foods, metals and medications are common causes of severe reactions.

 Our immune system generates substances called antibodies.
-The immune system is normally modifying to our environment.
+The immune system is normally modified to our environment.